-In the past few years, gluten-free has become a buzzword.
-Many people claim that by forgoing gluten, a protein mixture that is found in various grains and products like wheat, barley, and oats, they have more energy, less inflammation and are less susceptible to health problems like leaky gut syndrome.
-While there has been a lot of research into gluten-free diets for humans, it’s still hard to determine whether these positive effects carry over into a dog’s diet.
+Over the past few years, "gluten-free" has become a buzzword.
+Many people claim that by forgoing gluten, they have more energy, less inflammation, and are less susceptible to health problems like leaky gut syndrome.
+While there has been a lot of research into gluten-free diets for humans, it’s still difficult to determine whether these positive effects carry over into a dog’s diet.

 The top thing to look for in your dog’s food should be simple, whole ingredients.
-Portland Pet Food Co. uses 10 human-grade ingredients or less in each of our pouch stable and frozen meal toppers.
+Portland Pet Food Company uses ten human-grade ingredients or less in each of our shelf stable dog food toppers.
 Your dog food should also meet AAFCO guidelines, so that it’s tested and proven to be nutritionally wholesome.